openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 @sphinxdirective
 .. tab:: GNA

-   To enable the toolkit components to use Intel® Gaussian & Neural Accelerator (GNA) on your system, follow the steps in :ref:`GNA Setup Guide <gna guide windows>`.
+   To enable OpenVINO™ Runtime to use Intel® Gaussian & Neural Accelerator (GNA) on your system, follow the steps in :ref:`GNA Setup Guide <gna guide windows>`.

 .. tab:: GPU

-   To enable the toolkit components to use processor graphics (GPU) on your system, follow the steps in :ref:`GPU Setup Guide <gpu guide windows>`.
+   To enable OpenVINO™ Runtime to use processor graphics (GPU) on your system, follow the steps in :ref:`GPU Setup Guide <gpu guide windows>`.

 .. tab:: VPU